 Epilepsy and pregnancy: What you need to know

 Epilepsy during pregnancy raises special concerns.
-While most women who have epilepsy deliver healthy babies, you might need special care during your pregnancy.
+While most people who have epilepsy deliver healthy babies, you might need special care during your pregnancy.
 Here's what you need to know.

-Does epilepsy make it more difficult to conceive?
+Does epilepsy make it more difficult to become pregnant?

 How does epilepsy affect pregnancy?